datascience-2025-group4/group04-team04/README.md

 <summary><strong>Project Goal</strong></summary>
 The goal of our project was to investigate whether the established Canonical Forms of antibody CDRs can be reconstructed using different computational approaches.
 We explored a naive method based on residue percentages, as well as more advanced techniques such as ESM Cambrian embeddings and MMseqs2 clustering.

-Furthermore, we analyzed how different antigens are distributed across these canonical forms, aiming to identify potential structural or functional preferences of antigens for specific CDR conformations.
+Furthermore, we analyzed how different antigens are distributed across these canonical forms, aiming to identify potential preferences of antigens for specific CDR conformations.
 </details>

 <details>
 <summary><strong>Structure of the repository</strong></summary>

 The repository is organized into the following key directories.
-The data_cleanup folder[data_cleanup] filters all relevant rows from the raw data and then uses SCALOP to extract both canonical forms and the CDR regions.
-The data_exploration folder [data_exploration] builds visualizations of antigen distribution in the filtered datset.
-There are three different folder for our three approaches: naive method [naiver_ansatz], ESMC [esmc_ansatz], MMseqs2 [MMseqs2].
-The v_measure directory [v_measure] compares our own clustering results against reference clusters to quantify their agreement, for our three approaches.
-In the folder chi2 [chi2], chi-square tests are applied to analyze antigen distributions within different clusters.
+The data_cleanup folder (data_cleanup) filters all relevant rows from the raw data and then uses SCALOP to extract both canonical forms and the CDR regions.
+The data_exploration folder (data_exploration) builds visualizations of antigen distribution in the filtered datset.
+There are three different folder for our three approaches: naive method (naiver_ansatz), ESMC (esmc_ansatz), MMseqs2 (MMseqs2).
+The v_measure directory (v_measure) compares our own clustering results against reference clusters to quantify their agreement, for our three approaches.
+In the folder chi2 (chi2), chi-square tests are applied to analyze antigen distributions within different clusters.
 The data folder houses all files that are necessary to run the code and the project-generated files as well.
 Before running the code, ensure to download the folder data from the link provided (Additional files and folders).
-The folder data has to placed inside the group04_team04 directory.
+The folder data has to be placed inside the group04_team04 directory.
 If the folder is renamed the code will not work.

-In our repository the final plots, v measure scores or p-values (including the the ones on the poster) are generated within the corresponding folders.
+In our repository the final plots, v measure scores or p-values (including the ones on the poster) are generated within the corresponding folders.
 We generated the figure of the antibody with its CDRs ourselves using PyMOL.

 </details>